Bamboozlerrl/Rule-Edits/README.md

     - (f) Free agency player eligibility:
       - (i) Primary free agency period:
        - (1) Minor league drops in the second Minors add/drop period will be eligible for Novice free agency.
-       - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC.
+       - (2) True rookies will be eligible for free agency unless assessed above a Novice league level by the CRC, with assistance from the TEC.
         - (aa) A true rookie is defined as any player with fewer than 110 minutes played in any official North American Capture the Flag league.
-       - (3) Players whose last competitive season was more than 6 seasons prior in accordance with the NALTP calendar will be accepted case-by-case for those not assessed above a Novice league level by the CRC.
+       - (3) Players whose last competitive season was more than 6 seasons prior in accordance with the NALTP calendar will be accepted case-by-case for those not assessed above a Novice league level by the CRC, with assistance from the TEC.
        - (4) Major league drops who also become Minor league drops will not be eligible for free agency unless they have a total of 0 minutes played in the Major league.
        - (5) Players acquired in the primary free agency period will be eligible to begin playing in week 4 Novice league games.
        - (6) Eligible co-captains seeking entry into Novice league must agree to enter into the free agency process, and are thus stripped of their title unless claimed by the team in which they are a co-captain.
 If a co-captain refuses to play for another team, they may face removal from the league on the grounds of collusion with their original team.
 Free agency results may also be adjusted accordingly.